-This tech can result in more secure fit than the conventional seat belt attachment method.
+This tech can result in a more secure fit than the conventional seat belt attachment method.
 However, our Geeks suggest trying both methods – when possible – and testing to see which setup yields the least movement.

 Remember: older vehicles are often not equipped with these specialized anchors.
-As a result, you will either have to buy special adapters to connect your booster or rely on using your car’s seat belts to secure your car seat to your vehicle’s seats.
+As a result, you will either have to buy special adapters to connect your booster or rely on using your car’s seat belts to secure the car seat to your vehicle’s seats.

 When will I know if my child can use the seat belts in my car?

 Try this test provided by the New York State Police department:

 - Does the shoulder portion of the seat belt fit securely across and over your child’s chest and shoulder without resting against your little one’s jaw or neck?